 Don't Fall For Scammers!

 More than likely, you have been the target of a scam at some point.
-You may have received a suspicious email or phone call asking for confidential information such as your banking number.
+You may have received a suspicious text message, email or phone call asking for confidential information such as your banking number or asking you to click on a link that prompts you to enter your passwords or personal information.

 Phone scammers are targeting electric cooperative members.
 The scammer calls the member posing as their electric provider and insists that the member is delinquent on their bill.
 The caller may threaten to turn off the power and demand payment with a prepaid debit card or money order.